Franciszek Jóźwiak: Later career and fall from power

 Jóźwiak's political position was undermined by the Polish October events that occurred in October 1956.
 Mass protests against Stalinism and Soviet influence in Poland had threatened communist rule and pressured the PZPR for anti-Stalinist reforms.
 Jóźwiak had strong ties to the Soviets and belonged to the Stalinist faction of the PZPR.
-On 24 October, the day of Władisław Gomułka's speech with the so called "thaw" program of liberalization, he was removed from the post of deputy chairman of the government and removed from the Politburo of the PZPR.
-He headed a group of Natolinians that protested against the liberalization of the regime.
+On 24 October, the day of Władysław Gomułka's speech with the so called "thaw" program of liberalisation, he was removed from the post of deputy chairman of the government and removed from the Politburo of the PZPR.
+He headed a group of Natolinians that protested against the liberalisation of the regime.
 In the last decade of his life, Jóźwiak did not hold government posts and did not enjoy the same influence in the party leadership.

 Jóźwiak died on 23 October 1966, three days after his 71st birthday.
 He is buried at the Powązki Military Cemetery in Warsaw.

 Personal life

-Jóźwiak was married twice: he was married to Helena Wolińska, a military prosecutor in political trials, in 1942 until she left him during the de-Stalinization period, and returning to her first husband Włodzimierz Brus in 1956.
+Jóźwiak was married twice: he was married to Helena Wolińska, a military prosecutor in political trials, from 1942 until she left him during the Polish October (de-Stalinisation period) and returned to her first husband Włodzimierz Brus in 1956.
 His brother, Józef Jóźwiak, was a soldier of the 2nd Polish Corps who fought at the Battle of Monte Cassino.